thedynamiclinker/sudocode/zero/man/5 - genres/Torah.md

 		   had spent a significant amount of time prior to doing so.

-		2. The First Law: An expression of some remarkably small, simple, and memorable set of principles, ideas, or laws that the man in question believes should govern the new system, field, or world that they've set out to create.
+		2. The First Law: An expression of some remarkably small, simple, and memorable set of principles, ideas, or laws that the protagonist believes should govern the new system, field, or world that they've set out to create.
 This expression of the law is also known as the commandments.
 These simple laws often fail to work and have to be reworked a bit.
 See for example: